Darwinism in Distress

 We also have dreams of immortality, and much of our art and music is inspired by thoughts and visions of God and heaven.
 If we are simply the products of time and chance – of stray molecules somehow coalescing on a cold, impersonal rock, then how could such powerful desires and moral compunctions have ever developed in humans?

-Darwinists have used complexity theory (discussed below) in an attempt to show that all of advanced human behavior just developed, but that is a very poor explanation because the only operative factors in Darwinism are time, chance, mutation, and survival of the fittest.
+Darwinists try to demonstrate that all of human behavior just developed from nothing, but that is a very poor explanation because the only operative factors in Darwinism are time, chance, mutation, and survival of the fittest.
 Trying to explain all behavior on this basis is an incredibly hard sell, and after listening to what Darwinists say, one comes away thinking, “If this theory is so popular, why are the explanations for it so poor and ridiculous?”